zevin/ASCII-Aquarium/README.md

 You will need:

 - A supported [CYD board](https://www.aliexpress.com/item/1005004971720824.html) connected by a USB data cable.
-- Chrome or Edge on a desktop computer.
+- Chrome, Edge or latest Firefox Browser on a desktop or laptop computer.
 - The Arduino IDE Serial Monitor closed, if it was open.

 Open the flasher page, click **Flash ASCII Aquarium**, choose the CYD serial